aryanniecodes/CallRemind/README.md

 # CallRemind

 A simple call reminder web application with Tinder-style swipe cards.
+For Education Purpose.

 ## Features
 - Add new call reminders with image, name, hometown, purpose and category